What you need to do ASAP: Get an NI Number

 In the UK or Overseas

-1st Contact offers an Easy National Insurance service for £30 (or £17.50 if bought in conjunction with a bank account as part of the Kickstart pack).
-To help guide you through the process a consultant at 1st Contact does all the hard work for you such as registering your details with the DWP, arrange for the signature application form to be posted out to you or alternatively book your (EOI) evidence of identity interview (if required) for you.
-Apart from avoiding any issues in the first place they may be able even help you avoid the EOI meeting completely.
+After registering your details with the DWP they arrange for the signature application form to be posted out to you or alternatively book your (EOI) evidence of identity interview (if required) for you.
+In many cases they can help you avoid the EOI meeting completely.

 - Complete the online questionnaire

 - Sign the postal application form OR attend the Evidence of Identity Interview that 1st Contact will arrange for you